Scouting in Nebraska: History

-Camps
+Camp

 The council camp is Camp Cornhusker, located south of Humboldt, Nebraska.

 Order of the Arrow

 The Order of the Arrow lodge is the Golden Sun Lodge, #492.

 Adventure West Council

 The Adventure West Council is headquartered in Greeley, Colorado.
 Named after the tallest peak in the council territory, Longs Peak Council serves Scouting youth in northeastern Colorado, southeastern Wyoming and western Nebraska.

+History

 The WyoBraska Council of Scottsbluff merged into the Longs Peak Council in 1973.
 The council camps are Ben Delatour Scout Ranch near Fort Collins, Colorado and Camp Laramie Peak near Wheatland, Wyoming.

 Mid-America Council

 The Mid-America Council offers programs in 58 counties in Nebraska, Iowa and South Dakota.
 The council was formed from a merger of the Covered Wagon Council and the Southwest Iowa Council in 1965.
 In 2000 the council merged with the Prairie Gold Area Council that had been located in Sioux City, Iowa.